horchi/vdrOnOdroidN2Plus/README.md

 # 6 TFT Display

-To control a separate TFT with the osd2web plugin, the ODROID lacks a second HDMI output or another GPU to run X simultaneously with the VDR.
+To control a separate TFT with the osd2web plugin, the ODROID lacks a second HDMI output and another GPU to run X simultaneously with the VDR.
 My solution to this - since I don't want to do without the TFT with current information - is an additional Raspberry Pi on which only X and a browser are running.
 According to my power meter the Raspberry Pi (3B) needs ~2.1 Watt (without display) in this operation.